edinburgh-napier/SET09102/notes/unit1_code_quality/principles.md

 > OCP encourages you to write code that can be easily extended but not modified.
 This
 > leads to better maintainability and stability in software projects.
 >
-> OCP helps you add new features or behaviors (such as new formats for invoice printing)
+> OCP helps you add new features or behaviours (such as new formats for invoice printing)
 > without altering the tested and stable parts of your system.
 >
 > By using abstractions (like interfaces or abstract classes), you can keep your core